How to Spot AI-Generated Images in 2026: Hands, Fingers, Skin Texture & Eyes

-In 2026, the best AI image generators produce photos that fool most people most of the time.
-A recent study found that even AI-savvy adults correctly identify AI-generated images only about half the time — essentially a coin flip.
-But detection is a skill, not a talent.
+In 2026, the best AI image generators fool most people most of the time — a recent study found even AI-savvy adults correctly identify AI images only about half the time, essentially a coin flip.
+But the tells are still there if you know where to look: hands and fingers that don't add up, skin texture that dissolves under zoom, eyes with an uncanny smoothness, text that almost makes sense.
+Detection is a skill, not a talent.
 Like a cashier who handles enough bills to feel a counterfeit the moment it touches their fingers, you can train your visual instincts.
-Here are 10 techniques that work, drawn from thousands of daily rounds played on BRAIAIN.
+Here are 10 techniques that work, drawn from thousands of daily rounds played on BRAIAIN — updated for the models available in March 2026.

 // ANATOMY & BIOLOGY